SeniorNet

-SeniorNet is a 501(c)(3) nonprofit organization, specializing in computer and internet education for adults aged 55 and over and those in need.

-In addition to providing education to older adults, SeniorNet furnishes computer skills and education to veterans, the underserved, disabled and those with impairments.

-SeniorNet Computer Learning Centers are operated by volunteers across the nation with a standardized curriculum provided by SeniorNet headquarters.
+SeniorNet is a 501(c)(3) charity organization that provides computer skills and internet education to seniors, veterans, the underprivileged, the disabled, and others with physical or economic impairments.
+Volunteers across the country run SeniorNet Computer Learning Centres, which follow a standardized curriculum created at SeniorNet headquarters.

-SeniorNet, based in Fort Myers, Florida, has approximately 6,000 members and is staffed by 3,000 volunteers.
-It has more than 30 "Learning Centers" in the United States, including Indian Reservations and underserved areas.
-SeniorNet also has international affiliations in Nepal, Korea, China, Russia, New Zealand and Sweden.
-The source of SeniorNet's income is generated from membership dues, class fees, the altruistic donations of individuals and the generous support and sponsorship of corporations and foundations.
+SeniorNet, headquartered in Fort Myers, Florida, has roughly 6,000 members and is run by volunteers.
+They have roughly 30 "Learning Centres" in various places across the country.
+They fund their operations with membership dues, class fees, philanthropic donations, and the sponsorship of organizations and foundations.

 Background

 The organization was founded in 1986 by Dr. Mary Furlong, with headquarters originally located in San Francisco, California.
 In 2005, headquarters were relocated to Santa Clara, California.
 SeniorNet grew out of a research project funded by the Markle Foundation to determine how computers and telecommunications could enhance the lives of older adults.

 With an interest in how technology enhanced the lives of older adults, Mary Furlong sought out a funding source.
-She encountered much skepticism as she tried to find funding for a program to support seniors using computers.
-In 1986, the New York-based Markle foundation, led by Lloyd Morrisett, recognized the potential that existed and funded a research project, based at the University of San Francisco.
+She encountered much skepticism as she tried to find funding for a program supporting seniors using computers.
+In 1986, the New York-based Markle Foundation, led by Lloyd Morrisett, recognized the program's potential and funded a research project out of the University of San Francisco.
 Five learning centers were opened with twenty seniors that year.
 Apple Computer donated computers to the individuals and centers.